ak1132/Crypto-Analyzer/README.md

 # Crypto Analyzer

-A tool built in Python3 that uses data from cryptocurrency exchanges and calulcates the technical indictors to help user to invest in coins that may possibly give max returns.
+A tool built in Python3 that uses data from cryptocurrency exchanges and calulcates the technical indicators to help user to invest in coins that may possibly give max returns.

 ###Installation Notes